cablesalty/frozenmouth/README.md

 # Frozen Mouth
 A chrome extension that mutes the audio of KSI's "Thick Of It" song on YouTube.

+# Warning!
+Doesn't work on all systems!
+While it *works on my machine*, I tested some setups where youtube's localStorage looks completely different and my code doesn't work there.
+I'm working on fixing the issue.

 # Features
 - Uses new Manifest v3 ensuring compatibility with newer versions of chrome
 - Activates automatically and only on KSI's song